 Anja Moum Rieser

-I am a Research Engineer at the Environmental Humanities Laboratory (EHL) at the Division of History of Science, Technology, and Environment, since May 2021.
-I coordinate various events and educational activities at the EHL, in addition to working with communications and website editing.
+I am the centre coordinator of the KTH Environmental Humanities Laboratory (EHL) and a Research Engineer at the Division of History of Science, Technology, and Environment, since May 2021.
+I coordinate various events, workshops and educational activities at the EHL, in addition to working with communications.